 Maybe he would have come up with the idea that she was a new driver (which was true), maybe he would have thought she was having a bad day.
 There are several possible explanations for hesitating at a stop sign.
 If he had taken a few minutes to consider other possibilities, it might have changed how he felt about the situation.
 He may have still been frustrated, but he may have also felt some compassion or understanding.
 Without feeding his frustration or anger, his behavior certainly would have changed.
 He likely would have continued on his way, and would have missed out entirely on the altercation.

-Not all of us have problems with road rage.
-Most of us have thoughts or behaviors that cause us problems in some way or another.
-Learning to recognize the cycle of our thoughts, feelings and behaviors can help us change our trajectory.
+Not all of us have problems with road rage, but most of us have thoughts or behaviors that cause us problems in some way or another.
+Learning to recognize the cycle of our thoughts, feelings, and behaviors can help us change our trajectory.
 At any point in that cycle, we can stop and ask ourselves questions such as:

 *What evidence do I have that this is an accurate thought?